Fure's Cabin

 Fure's Cabin is a historic 15 × 20 ft log cabin that was built in c.1926.
-It is located on a narrow isthmus, on the portage trail between Naknek Lake and Lake Grosvenor in Katmai National Park and Preserve on the Alaska Peninsula.
+It is located on a narrow isthmus, on the portage trail between Naknek Lake and Lake Grosvenor in Katmai National Park and Preserve on the Alaska Peninsula in the US.
 Also known as Roy Fure's Trapping Cabin, it was listed on the National Register of Historic Places in 1985; the listing included three contributing buildings (cabin, and a shed, and an outhouse) and one other contributing structure (a 27 ft windmill tower).